bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 01:05:40

-Like it's not gonna be certified.
+Like it's not going to be certified.

 Speaker 5: 01:05:41

 Well, right.
-Well, and it's not gonna be cheap, right?
+Well, and it's not going to be cheap, right?
 Like If you have a lot of money, a lot of people, and a lot of hardware in geographically distributed locations, you can build a kick-ass vaulting system.
 I think one of the things that's cool about OpVault is it lets anybody build a kick-ass vaulting system just out of Bitcoin script.
 If you're an individual hodler who wants to be able to move money from their phone, but then if they get robbed, then they drive to the bunker, dig the thing out from underneath their well, then you get kind of the same grade of security as somebody who has a shitload of HSMs on three continents.